 Thompson’s significance as a geographer and mapmaker cannot be underestimated.
 Not only was he the first to chart vast regions of the continent, but his work was so accurate that it remained the basis of all maps of the west for almost a century.
 The same meticulous observational skills that made him a superb surveyor also made him an excellent naturalist.
 His journals are full of acute details of the plants, animals and birds he encountered.
 His intellectual curiosity was broad: he reports various natural phenomena, such as meteor showers, as well as conditions such as snow blindness, which he realized was more prevalent among blue-eyed people.

 Thompson enjoyed excellent relations with the First Nations.
-He spoke at least four native languages (Peigan, Kootenay, Chipewyan and Mandan) and compiled a number of dictionaries.
-He respected the aboriginals, their ways and beliefs.
-He believed in judging the natives on their own terms, not those of the Europeans.
+He spoke at least four indigenous languages (Blackfoot, Kootenay, Chipewyan and Mandan) and compiled a number of dictionaries.
+He respected aboriginals, their ways and beliefs.
+He believed in judging First Nations people on their own terms, not those of the Europeans.
 They, in turn, marvelled at the one they called Koo-koo-sint – “The Man who Looks at Stars”.

 Thompson was an evocative story-teller, a talent that is revealed in his journals.
 These were finally published thanks to the efforts of Dr. Joseph Burr Tyrell, the Canadian mining engineer and explorer.
 Throughout his life Tyrell (1858-1957) was keenly interested in the history of the fur trade.
 He collected documents related to it including, in 1895, the unfinished manuscript of Thompson’s narrative and his journals.
 He completed the narrative of Thompson's explorations and accomplishments which was finally published by the Champlain Society under the title David Thompson, Narrative of his Explorations in Western America 1784-1812.